Man Up | Ep. 165 • January 10, 2017

 So, this sounds like she kept saying no. To me, it doesn’t sound like she flirted back and accepted your moves at all.
 So, you’re just deluded, man.
 But you might be super conservative.
 I don’t think so just judging by your profile.
 You’re not in some rural village somewhere.
 Anyway, moving on, I just think your read of the current situation is wrong, and that’s why a lot of guys get thrown off, because they think there’s something going on when there’s nothing going on.

 But they’re so innocent and naive that they’re led in their heads to have their own fantasy of a relationship, when there’s no relationship at all.
 And I actually feel bad for the girl, because in his mind she’s leading him on, but in her mind she’s just being friendly.
-So, it’s important for guys to understand that, especially the guys who are really naive and don’t live in super conservative places or sheltered places.
+So, it’s important for guys to understand that, especially the guys who are really naive and don’t live in super conservative places or sheltered places, is really the issue.

 “In our final conversation, she refused again going out with me, but for the first time she said that it would only happen as friends.”
 So, she friend zoned you.
 Just friends.
 She gave you the ‘just friends’ designation.
 “So, I realized that I screwed up and told her I would spend my time with my goals and other people.”